ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Server Name Indication in TLS ({{?RFC8446}}) for DoT or DoH; or in the URI host for DoH requests.

-Designated DoH resolvers that support authenticated discovery MUST accept the IP address of designating Unencrypted Resolvers as the URI host.
-Clients MAY use either the IP address or the TargetName in the ServiceMode SVCB record as the URI host.
+Designated DoH resolvers that support authenticated discovery MUST accept both of the following as the URI host in requests:

+- the IP address of designating Unencrypted Resolver
+- the TargetName in the ServiceMode SVCB record

 # Security Considerations